Villarbasse: Gonella Palace

 Its story is very lacking in testimony.
 It was built in the 1820s, in chronological concomitance with the palace of the d'Angennes.
 In the south-west corner the chapel is still preserved, to the west there is a large park bordered by a fence that follows the route of the Strada Comba Bona.

 Casa Brayda

-Following Via Primo Maggio (formerly Via Maestra “Main Road”), to Via Brayda (formerly Strada di Rivalta), we reach the beautiful residence of two famous scholars: Riccardo (1849-1911) and Carlo (1903–78) Brayda. (engineer, remembered for the excavation of the castle of the abbey of Sangano).
-In the eighteenth-century to the house was annexed, a spinning mill, the most important factory of the town.
-After years of success the company was forced to give in to competition and - in 1840 - to close.
-The great “bigattiera” for breeding silkworms, however, survived until 1870, and was transformed into the nineteenth-century wing of the home.
+Following Via Primo Maggio (formerly Via Maestra “Main Road”) to Via Brayda (formerly Strada di Rivalta) we reach the beautiful residence of two famous scholars: Riccardo (1849–1911) and Carlo Brayda (1903–78, engineer, remembered for the excavation of the castle of the abbey of Sangano).
+In the eighteenth-century to the house was annexed a spinning mill, at the time the most important factory of the town.
+After years of success the company was forced to give in to competition and in 1840 to close.
+The great “bigattiera” for breeding silkworms however survived until 1870, and was then transformed in the nineteenth-century as a wing of the home.